Dubai to launch centralised medical files for students

-The move will ensure all stakeholders involved in a student’s health is informed about their medical history
+The move will ensure all stakeholders involved in a student’s health are informed about their medical history

 Image used for illustrative purpose.
 Photo: File